danielrippa/wlsc/README.md

 WLSC somescript.wls
 ```

-Atfer compilation a new .WSF file with the same basename as the .WLS one will be created.
+After compilation a new .WSF file with the same basename as the .WLS one will be created.

 ## Dependency keyword